 How Dong Quai WorksDong Quai works by promoting blood flow to the pelvis where it will stimulate an absent or scanty period.
 It also nourishes the blood (it is in nearly all Chinese herbal blood-building formulas) and helps iron deficiency and anemia.
 Dong quai is really effective in helping women who are not menstruating to invite their menstruation back.
 The increased circulation also helps to strengthen and balance the uterus.
-In rat studies it has been show to help build the uterus lining.
+In rat studies it has been shown to help build the uterus lining.

 Dong Quai also has a relaxing effect on both the uterus and the nervous system.
 This can be helpful in situations such as PMS and cramping during your period.
-Its relaxing effects are just as powerful as well known herbs used for relaxation such as – lavender, chamomile, or valerian root.
+Its relaxing effects are just as powerful as other well known herbs used for relaxation such as – lavender, chamomile, or valerian root.

 Safety & Side Effects

 While Dong Quai is considered safe for most people, there are some instances this herb should not be used.

-- Not to be used during pregnancy due to the stimulating effect of dong quai.
+- Not to be used during pregnancy due to its stimulating effect on the uterus.